Every Homeschool

 Key takeaways

-• 03Homeschool families often think they qualify in Iowa, Tennessee, South Carolina, Ohio, and Indiana , they don't.
+• 05Homeschool families often think they qualify in Iowa, Tennessee, South Carolina, Ohio, and Indiana.
+They don’t.

 Why this guide exists

-If you run a Google search for "homeschool ESA" in 2026, you'll get a torrent of affiliate-marketing blog posts that conflate private-school vouchers with homeschool ESAs.
+Run a Google search for “homeschool ESA” in 2026 and you get a torrent of affiliate-marketing blog posts that conflate private-school vouchers with homeschool ESAs.
 The distinction matters.
-A school-choice program that sends tuition dollars to a private school doesn't help a family homeschooling at the kitchen table.
-The entity receiving the money is the difference between "funded" and "unfunded" from the family's perspective.
+A school-choice program that sends tuition dollars to a private school doesn’t help a family homeschooling at the kitchen table.
+The entity receiving the money is the difference between “funded” and “unfunded” from the family’s perspective.

 This guide separates the two categories cleanly.
 For each state, we answer three questions: